zainnadeem786/APTS/standard/appendix/Glossary.md

 **Recovery Time Objective (RTO)**
 Maximum acceptable downtime after a failure event.
 Determines backup and failover procedure requirements.
 Example: an RTO of 4 hours means service must be restored within 4 hours of failure.

+**Rollback**
+Restoring a target system or the platform to its pre-action state after testing changes, using pre-action state capture and documented step-by-step procedures (see APTS-SC-014).
+Evidence is preserved in tamper-evident storage before rollback executes (APTS-SC-016).

 **Rules of Engagement (RoE)**
 A formal document defining the scope, boundaries, authorized activities, temporal constraints, escalation procedures, and contact information for an autonomous penetration testing engagement.
 The RoE is the authoritative source for scope enforcement.